helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 2 - Introduction to organic structure and bonding, part II.md

-# Chapter 2: Introduction to organic structure and bonding, part II
+# 2: Introduction to organic structure and bonding, part II

 <img src="media/image87.jpg" style="width:6in;height:3.58056in" />